Abnormalities in the menstrual cycle of a woman are menstrual irregularities.

 The other home remedies such as a heating pad to the pelvic area, regular exercises, massage to the back and abdomen, low-fat diet, and intake of calcium and thiamine tablets may help to treat period pain.
 Some women can find acupuncture useful.

-A Mirena IUD this releases progesterone which causes hormonal thinning of the endometrium.
+An intra-uterine contraceptive device IUD releases progesterone which causes hormonal thinning of the endometrium.
 95% of women find their periods are lighter and less painful.
-30% do not have any periods with a mirena
+30% do not have any periods with an intra-uterine contraceptive device

 Surgical Treatments for Dysmenorrhoea

 Laparoscopy for endometriosis - with excision of deposits of endometriosis.
 This is known to alleviate pain.
-A Mirena IUCD can be inserted in the uterus following this procedure.
+An intra-uterine contraceptive device can be inserted in the uterus following this procedure.

 Hysterectomy – It is the surgical removal of the entire uterus.
 It is recommended if you have fibroids, uterine prolapse, cancer in the uterus, and vaginal bleeding.
 This procedure will stop periods.
 It is not recommended for women who want to have children.